White House convenes oil CEOs as bust threatens US boom

-WASHINGTON (AP) — Petroleum CEOs, including U.S. oil-patch loyalists to President Donald Trump, sought White House help Friday in calming roiling global oil markets amid threats to America’s yearslong fracking boom and the global pandemic.
+WASHINGTON (AP) — President Donald Trump offered assurances of better times and coronavirus tests to oil CEOs at a White House summit Friday, but no firm proposals for easing the industry’s way as the coronavirus pandemic and plunging petroleum prices threaten America’s yearslong fracking boom.

-Executives of Chevron, Exxon and other large and medium-size petroleum companies and industry trade groups, as well as Republican lawmakers, met with Trump in hopes of hammering out a U.S. response as ramped-up oil and gas production from Saudi Arabia and Russia and the coronavirus pandemic pushed oil prices well below $30 a barrel.
+Executives of Chevron, Exxon and other large and medium-size petroleum companies and industry trade groups, as well as Republican lawmakers, met with Trump in hopes of hammering out a U.S. response.
+Ramped-up oil and gas production from Saudi Arabia and Russia and the economic slump from the coronavirus outbreak have created a global oil glut, dropping oil prices well below $30 a barrel.

 “We’ll work this out,” Trump promised the oil executives.

-No new action on the oil crisis was immediately announced at Friday’s gathering — other than Trump offering to use his position to try to get the oil executives tests for coronavirus, if they chose.
+No new action was immediately announced at Friday’s gathering — other than Trump offering to try to get the oil executives tests for coronavirus, if they chose.

 “Would anybody like to be tested?”
 Trump asked.
 “We might be able to do that.”